apache/yunikorn-site/docs/developer_guide/e2e_test.md

 ## Checking E2E Test Logs

-After implementing [YUNIKORN-2305](https://issues.apache.org/jira/browse/YUNIKORN-2305), the logs of failed E2E tests are stored locally and uploaded to the GitHub Action Artifact.
+The logs of failed E2E tests are stored locally and uploaded to the GitHub Action Artifact.
 This section explains how to retrieve and understand these logs.

 ### Local E2E Test Logs